-It’s hard to imagine that a single plant could fulfill most human needs.
+The benefits of hemp: It’s hard to imagine that a single plant could fulfil most human needs.
 Hemp (or Industrial Hemp, as it is also known) can clothe, house, medicate, feed livestock, and even cleanse soil.
 All of these things, and more, can be accomplished by utilizing every part of the hemp plant.
-It is even harder to believe that, until the passage of the 2018 Farm Bill, it was illegal to grow hemp in the United States for over 80 years.
-Luckily, the U.S. has finally joined the rest of the world in legalizing hemp growing.

 By Ellen Rubin